light-mode-image

 }

-A React Native app runs on both iOS and Android, and the MATTR VII tenant validates incoming requests differently for each platform, so you need to set up a separate verifier application for each platform you intend to test on: an iOS application and an Android application.
+A React Native app runs on both iOS and Android, and the MATTR VII tenant validates requests differently for each platform.
+Create a Verifier Application for each platform you intend to run on by following the iOS and Android tabs above.
+Each platform's redirectUri must match that platform's URL scheme, so configure one Verifier Application per platform and use the matching application id at runtime.

 Create a supported wallet configuration